zkemail/docusaurus/docs/getting-started.md

 [Oauth Login](login-with-zk-email-oauth-api.md):  Explains how to hit our APIs from a frontend to be able to login via emails with ZK Email, and optionally request scopes like temporary access to assets.

 [ZK Regex](zk-regex.md): A library to do regex verification in circom.
 The zk-regex CLI takes in a regex and outputs a ZK circuit.

+[Email Transaction Builder](email-tx-builder/README.md): A package that enables developers to integrate email-driven blockchain actions into their applications.

+[JWT Transaction Builder](https://github.com/zkemail/email-tx-builder/): A package that enables anonymous verification of JWT signatures while masking specific claims.